 Complex discrete manufacturing industries manufacture complex highly engineered products with longer product cycle times and multiple levels of subassemblies in their bills of material.
 Many of these companies make and engineer products to order.
 They make “discrete” product units, as in individually separate or distinct, and they need to track manufacturing history down to each serialized product unit.
-In contrast, batch production manufacturers track production per work center, day, batch or lot.
+In contrast, batch production manufacturers track production per work center, day, batch, or lot.

-Complex discrete manufacturers include companies that manufacture products for aircraft, space, military weapons, nuclear, complex medical devices, robots, and specialized industrial equipment.
+Examples of complex discrete manufacturers include companies that manufacture products for aircraft, space, military weapons, nuclear, complex medical devices, robots, and specialized industrial equipment.
 For many of these products it is necessary to manage complex diverse product configuration, long product life cycle, along with increased market pressure for shorter time to market for new products and stricter regulatory compliance oversight.

 Some of the characteristics that define this type of manufacturing environment include the following:

 - Long cycle times, low volume, make-to-order or engineer-to-order